Pondatti Sonna Kettukanum: Reception

 C. R. K. of Kalki gave a mixed review for the film citing that film which promised to revolve around a revolutionary woman but breaks anticipation around it and the film wanders around aimlessly.
 He also noted that Bhanupriya and Chandrasekhar were wasted but appreciated Goundamani's performance.
+The film ran for over 100 days in theatres, and Manorama won the Cinema Express Award for Best Comedy Actress.